dekifx/Asus-A442UQ-Hackintosh/README.md

 - The Dortania Team for OpenCore Guides.
 - maz-1 for the Combo Jack Fix repositories and VerbStub.kext.
 - IlhamSevensky for the Fn Keys Patch on OpenCore Bootloader.
-- corpnewt for SSDTTime and many othe hotpatches.
+- corpnewt for SSDTTime and many other hotpatches.
 - headkaze for Hackintool.
 - The whole hackintosh community and many more people that I can't state here.